 If you feel like you'll have the person back for a second interview, give them a copy of Smile & Move and ask them to read it before the next visit.
 Because it's no more than a 20-minute-read, it shouldn't be a problem for your next superstar.

 I enjoyed talking with you today.
-I'd like to have you back to talk again and also to have you meet with some other people.
-Is the opportunity still something you'd like to pursue?”
+I'd like to have you back to talk a little more.
+Also, I'd like to have you meet with some other people.
+Are you still interested?”

 If yes, set up a time or agree that you'll follow-up to set up a time and then...